Internships, Volunteering and Other Student Placements

 Prior to beginning an internship or placement for credit or as part of a clinical training program, it is required that an Affiliation Agreement is established between your school and the Institute for Family Health.
 Please check with your advisor or department head to see if our agreement is already in place.
 If not, ask them to begin reviewing our agreement immediately, as some schools can take several months to process them.You can contact the Placements Coordinator at if you have questions regarding the agreement.

 Individuals seeking exposure to or involvement in a community health setting are welcome to apply to be volunteers or non-credit bearing interns.
 These types of positions are provided entirely on a case-by-case basis, and are dependent on what projects are available.
 Priority will be given to students who can commit at least six weeks with the Institute.
 Unfortunately, we cannot accommodate placements for high school students.
 There are no volunteer opportunities involving direct patient care or medical procedures (for example, phlebotomy or taking vitals).
+The Institute does not offer full time internships or volunteer opportunities.
+Most placements are for 5 to 15 hours per week.

 Our placements are divided into three terms: